Welcome

 Support

-By supporting this organization through membership and donation, we uphold values that are essential in today’s interconnected world: mutual understanding, respect, and global citizenship.
-Through educational programs, cultural events, and exchange opportunities, we not only celebrate our long-standing friendship with Matsuyama but also provide invaluable experiences for those eager to represent our region abroad.
+By supporting our organization through membership and donations, you help uphold values essential in today’s interconnected world: mutual understanding, respect, and global citizenship.
+Through educational programs, cultural events, and exchange opportunities, we celebrate our enduring friendship with Matsuyama while providing life-changing experiences for those eager to represent our region abroad.

 As a small nonprofit, MSSCC relies on generous donations to sustain student exchange programs and cultural activities.
 Your support helps elementary, junior high, and high school students experience the rich traditions of both Japan and the U.S., fostering lifelong cross-cultural understanding.